Simple jQuery Dropdown Menu | Finished Article

 Visit

-Construction of The Temple of Justice began in 1912, the first building on the state capitol campus.
-Renovations will replace aged heating, ventilation, air conditioning (HVAC) systems, as well as lighting and plumbing systems throughout the building.
-Renovations are expected to be completed by late 2024.
+The Temple of Justice first opened in 1912, as the first state capitol building to be built on the Capitol Campus.
+Renovations included replacing aged heating, ventilation, and air conditioning systems, as well as lighting and plumbing systems throughout the building.
+The project cost approximately $33.5 million.

 Privacy and Disclaimer NoticesSitemap